BlockchainCommons/Provenance/WHITEPAPER.md

 ![](images/hash-chain.png)

 The first mark in the chain (called the "genesis mark") can either be assigned to a work or left "blank" and published solely as the basis of trust for the rest of the chain.
-Its `key`, while never used in a `hash`, nonetheless could only have been generated by the creator's PRNG, and hence could be verified, if necessary, by the creator revealing the seed.
+Its `key`, while never used in a `hash` (except in [Chain Rotation](#extension-chain-rotation)), nonetheless could only have been generated by the creator's PRNG, and hence could be verified, if necessary, by the creator revealing the seed.

-### Chain ID, Sequence Number and Date Stamp
+### Chain ID, Sequence Number, and Date Stamp

 Each provenance mark also includes three additional fields that improve the chain's robustness and auditability: a chain ID (`id`), a sequence number (`seq`) and date stamp (`date`).